Regional Early Action Planning

-Throughout the fall of 2022, MCAG will be conducting outreach to a broad array of stakeholders to identify programs and partners and develop the full REAP 2.0 application, due to the State by December 31, 2022.
-Please take the short survey to provide us feedback on how MCAG should structure its regional REAP 2.0 program.
-Agencies and stakeholders are encouraged to provide input on potential priorities for the REAP 2.0 Program.
+Throughout the fall of 2022, MCAG conducted outreach to a broad array of stakeholders to identify programs and partners and develop the full REAP 2.0 application, due to the State by December 31, 2022.
+MCAG developed a draft REAP 2.0 program framework and released it for public review and comment from November 8 to November 29, 2022.

 - Local Suballocation Grant Program (25%)to cities and the County to implement sixth cycle housing elements with an emphasis on supporting activities that meet all the REAP 2.0 objectives